ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/troubleshooting.rst

 If the connection from the client to the server does not work, an analysis is necessary.

-The first SLR to have is to connect to the server in SSH and execute the `` xtctl status`` command to check if the server is running.
+The first SLR to have is to connect to the server in SSH and execute the ``xtctl status`` command to check if the server is running.

 1. If the server is running then check:
   - network connectivity in the client and the server
   - a firewall blocking the https flow (443)

 2. If the network connectivity is good and the server is working (or not), check the logs.
-The file is available in the `` / opt / xtc / current / Var / Logs / output.log`` directory.
-You must look for messages of type `` ERROR``
+The file is available in the ``/opt/xtc/current/Var/Logs/output.log`` directory.
+You must look for messages of type ``ERROR``

 How to fix the error "hping3 is not installed"?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ~~~~~~

-This error occurs while running a test when the `` Pinger`` adapter is used.
+This error occurs while running a test when the ``Pinger`` adapter is used.
 Indeed requires to have the hping3 system library installed on the server.

 You have to retrieve the sources from https://github.com/antirez/hping and compile them: